chricro/notes/finance/books/index.md

 ## Inside the Black Box: A Simple Guide to Quantitative and High-Frequency Trading, 2nd Edition

-P/E: the price-to-earnings ratio is the proportion of a company's share price to its earnings per share.

 * p.7: Quants typically make markets more efficient for other participants by providing liquidity when other traders' needs cause a temporary imbalance in the supply and demande for a security. (...)
 Riskless profit, or arbitrage, is not the only-or even primary- way in which quants improve efficiency.
 The main inefficiencies quants eliminate (and, thereby, profit from) are not absolute and unassailable,  but rather are probabilistic and require risk taking. (example: statistical arbitrage)
 * p.10: Discretionary investors often find it very difficult to realize losses, whereas they are quick to realize gains.
 This is a well-documented behavioral bias known as the disposition effect.
 * p.13: One Washington Post article: "A quant fund is a hedge fund that relies on complex and sophisticated mathematical algorithms to search for anomalies and non-obvious patterns in the markets".